survivejs/site/posts/89-scrimba-interview.md

 YouTube and the web are filled with screencasts.
 They provide a great way to learn difficult concepts as you can see in practice how something specific is done.
 This is the way I learned to use Blender, a 3D suite, in the past.
 It all made sense after I saw how to use the application.

 When it comes to coding, the challenge is that you have to literally type it all out yourself if you want to replicate the results.
-[Per Harald Borgen](https://twitter.com/perborgen) has developed a solution that could change all this.
+Scrimba has developed a solution that could change all this.
+[Per Harald Borgen](https://twitter.com/perborgen) can tell more about it.

 ## Can you tell a bit about yourself?